 Students in this course are introduced to concepts necessary for promoting positive health-behavior change by examining the most commonly used theories and models in public health and health education and promotion.
 Coursework focuses on the identification and application of theories and models for promoting and designing effective health behavior programs and interventions.
 Students explore individual, interpersonal, and community theories and modules to determine the most appropriate application.

-This course provides an in-depth review of how global health-based strategies are used in the prevention of disease and disability in diverse populations.
-Students explore global health topics and disease prevention activities from the perspective of understanding the determinants of health.
-Using a cross-disciplinary approach, students examine how economics, social factors, cultural competency, health literacy, health policy, urbanization, globalization, the environment, and other factors influence disease.
-Students consider how research in disease prevention, health determinants, cultural ecology and global health applies to public and community health efforts.
+An in-depth review of how population-based strategies are used in the prevention of disease and disability is provided to students in this course.
+Students explore the topics of population health and disease prevention from the perspective of understanding the determinants of health.
+Using a cross-disciplinary approach, students examine how economics, social factors, health policy, urbanization, globalization, the environment, and other factors influence disease.
+Students consider how research in disease prevention, health determinants, and population health apply to public and community health efforts.
+RESI 8401.)

 Choose a course from the table below